rietho/cv/cv.md

 ### Manager Business Intelligence

-[Indeed.com](https://ie.indeed.com/about){target="_blank"}, Multinational & world's largest job site
+[Indeed.com](https://ie.indeed.com/about){target="_blank"}, Multinational, #1 job site in the world

 Dublin, IE

 2020-11 - Current

-- Leading and coaching a global team of (Senior) Business Intelligence Analysts
+- Leading and coaching of a global team of (Senior) Business Intelligence Analysts
+- Scaling and driving decision-making for the Marketing organisation through automation, data pipelines, data analysis, attribution methodology development & enhancement, machine learning, reporting, and dashboards
-- Resource Management in complex environment to make data-driven decisions
+- Agile Resource Management in a complex environment to make data-driven decisions
 - Quarterly / annual strategy and planning ownership
-- Close collaboration with other leaders to leverage new technologies & opportuniites
+- Close collaboration with other leaders to leverage new technologies & opportunities
-- Indeed wide lead of the R Guild bringing enterprise solutions and best practices for R to the whole company
+- Indeed wide lead of the R-[Guild](https://www.bloomberg.com/company/stories/how-guilds-promote-the-exchange-of-technical-ideas-best-practices-within-bloomberg-engineering/){target="_blank"} bringing enterprise solutions and best practices for R to the whole company

 ### Senior Business Intelligence Analyst

-[Indeed.com](https://ie.indeed.com/about){target="_blank"}, Multinational & world's largest job site
+[Indeed.com](https://ie.indeed.com/about){target="_blank"}, Multinational, #1 job site in the world

 Dublin, IE

 2018-05 - 2020-11

-- Solving business problems in experimental design and analysis of large scale marketing campaigns using Python and R
+- Solving business problems in experimental design and analysis of large-scale marketing campaigns using Python, SQL and R using a state-of-the-art and large-scale data tech stack
-- Working with large volumes of data across various platforms like postgreSQL, Presto, Hive, Snowflake including data warehousing & Cloud applications
+- Working with large volumes of data across various platforms like PostgreSQL, Presto, Hive, and Snowflake, including data warehousing & Cloud applications
-- End-to-end business intelligence management including stakeholder management, project management, documentation and package development
+- End-to-end business intelligence workflow management, including stakeholder management, project management, documentation and package development